 You may tell the baby has a good latch on the breast when the baby’s (2):

-- Chin touches your breast.
+- Chin is indented into your breast.

 - Mouth is wide open and engaged around the areola (the dark area around the nipple) and not just the nipple.